perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

 This command has the following meaning:

 1. `-v` - V for ~~Vendetta~~ Volumes, which we talked about earlier.
 To connect a folder on your primary OS to a folder inside the container, specify the name of the folder on your computer, and after the colon, what the same volume inside the container will be called.
 In this case, the changes that will happen to the volume inside the container will be reflected in your OS and vice versa.
-This allows you to not only transfer input files to the container, but also to save all output-files after the container is finished and the container itself is deleted.
+This allows you to not only transfer input files to the container, but also to save all output files after the container is finished and the container itself is deleted.
 Below we take a look at how this works;

 2. `-h perturbocker` - is the hostname of the container.
 By default, it is the same as the container ID, which may not be particularly informative or readable.
 So we give it a specific name;
 3. `--rm` - deletes the container after its use is finished.
 Made to save memory.
 If it is important for you to save the container itself (for example, if you have installed any packages there), this option should be removed, and the container should be started using [`docker start`](https://docs.docker.com/engine/reference/commandline/start/) in the future.